The Steam Awards: 2023

 The nomination process took place from November 21–28, 2023.
 Nominees were announced on December 17, with the voting process taking place from December 21, 2023 to January 2, 2024.
 Journalists highlighted some winners, such as Red Dead Redemption 2 (awarded for ongoing support despite the game receiving no major updates since 2020) and Starfield (awarded for innovation despite being received poorly on Steam); some suspected the votes were sarcastic or ironic, while others considered them a symptom of fan voting.
-The reception for The Last of Us Part 1 winning "Best Soundtrack Award" was poorly received, as the public questioned why a remake of a game initially made in 2013 won over game soundtracks like Pizza Tower and Hi-Fi Rush.
+Some Pizza Tower fans criticized that The Last of Us Part I—a remake of a 2013 game—won Best Soundtrack.